 sudo newfs_msdos -F 32 -v NALBANTOV /dev/rdiskN

-Always carefully double-check the target disk before running this commands.
+Always carefully double-check the target disk before running these commands.

 This creates a FAT32 superfloppy (no MBR/GPT). newfs_msdos is Apple’s FAT formatter and supports building FAT12/16/32 directly on a device.